syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 ## Step 2: Install the Syncfusion MAUI Inputs NuGet Package

 1. In **Solution Explorer**, right-click the project and choose **Manage NuGet Packages**.
-2. Search for [`Syncfusion.Maui.Inputs`](https://www.nuget.org/packages/Syncfusion.Maui.Inputs) and install the latest version.
+2. Search for [Syncfusion.Maui.Inputs](https://www.nuget.org/packages/Syncfusion.Maui.Inputs) and install the latest version.
 Ensure the necessary dependencies are installed correctly, and the project is restored.

-## Step 3: Handler registration
+## Step 3: Register the handler

+ Syncfusion.Maui.Core Nuget is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight c# hl_lines="6 17" %}
 using Microsoft.Maui;